gamtiq/povtor/README.md

   When not specified the call of the action function will not be repeated on an error.
 * `retryTest` - a boolean value or a function returning boolean value that specifies whether the action function should be called again after a made call.
 When not specified the action call will not be repeated.
+* `timeLimit` - time in milliseconds specifying how long retry process can last starting from call of `retry` function.

 The only required field is `action`.